ckampfe/httpipe/README.md

 Clients can interact via a queue-like mechanism ("channels") where a producer and a consumer are matched 1:1 in the order in which they connect, or a fanout mechanism ("pubsub") where a producer can publish a message to many consumers in parallel.

+Channels and pubsubs are named, and by default, channels and pubsubs will automatically be created ("autovivified") when the first time their name is referenced.
+This is an option that can be disabled.

+Channels and pubsubs can also be identified with randomly generated UUIDs.

+See the examples for how naming/autovivification and UUIDs work in practice.

 ## Channels

 Think of channels as basically queues.